sjdv1982/seamless-dask/seamless-dask-wrapper-design.md

 ### 3. Configuration

-Dask (including `distributed`) is imported, and all propagations are performed using `dask.config.set`.
+Dask (including `distributed`) is imported, and all propagations are merged into the existing config.

 ### 4. Cluster string evaluation